I2PC/xmipp/README.md

 pip install -e src/scipion-em-xmipp                   # CHECK the ENVIRON that are present in the session!!
 ```

-_The `./xmipp` and `./xmipp all` commands make the same than the receip above at once (except for the first and last command) by taking the default values_
+_The `./xmipp` and `./xmipp all` commands make the same than the receip above at once (except for the first and last commands) by taking the default values_